 At work, this can raise questions about productivity and concentration.
 If you feel it is helpful, inform your boss before Ramadan begins about the coming changes.
 Every employer is different, and while many, if not most, are very understanding and make allowances for Muslim employees, others may use it as an excuse for discrimination.

-If you feel your boss or supervisor is someone who will understand your situation, consider sending this sample letter to them before Ramadan begins.
+If you feel your boss or supervisor is someone who will understand your situation, then consider sending this sample letter to them before Ramadan begins.
 You can adjust the letter according to your needs.

-You have always been a supportive boss, and I very much appreciate all you have done for me.
-I also appreciate the culture of diversity and respect for all cultures and religions here at (NAME OF YOUR COMPANY).
+You have always been a supportive boss, and I appreciate everything you have done for me, as well as the respect for all at (NAME OF YOUR COMPANY).

-Ramadan is the ninth month of the lunar Islamic calendar.
-This year, it is expected to begin on May 27.
+I wanted to let you know about the upcoming month of Ramadan, a month of fasting for Muslims all around the world.
+This year, it is expected to begin on April 13.
 Muslims are required to fast during this month.
-The fasting entails avoiding all food and drink between dawn and sunset each day during the month, which lasts 29 or 30 days.
+This entails avoiding all food and drink between dawn and sunset each day for 29 or 30 days.